microsoftgraph/microsoft-graph-docs-contrib/concepts/overview.md

 - The Microsoft Graph API offers a single endpoint, `https://graph.microsoft.com`, to provide access to rich, people-centric data and insights exposed as resources of Microsoft 365 services.
 You can use REST APIs or SDKs to access the endpoint and build apps that support scenarios spanning across productivity, collaboration, education, security, identity, access, device management, and much more.
 - [Microsoft Graph data connect](#access-microsoft-graph-data-at-scale-using-microsoft-graph-data-connect) provides a set of tools to streamline secure and scalable delivery of Microsoft Graph data to popular Azure data stores.
 This cached data serves as data sources for Azure development tools that you can use to build intelligent applications.
-- Microsoft Graph connectors (private preview) works in the incoming direction, delivering external data into Microsoft Graph services and applications and enhancing custom experiences.
+- [Microsoft Graph connectors (preview)](/microsoftsearch/connectors-overview) work in the incoming direction, delivering external data into Microsoft Graph services and applications and enhancing custom experiences.

-Together, the Microsoft Graph API, data connect, and connectors (private preview) power the Microsoft 365 platform.
+Together, the Microsoft Graph API, data connect, and connectors (preview) power the Microsoft 365 platform.
 With the ability to access Microsoft Graph data and other datasets to derive insights and analytics, you can extend Microsoft 365 experiences, or build unique, intelligent applications.

 > [!NOTE]
 > Microsoft Graph connectors is in private preview.
 Participation in the preview program is by invitation only.
 For more information about the connectors, see [Build 2019: Microsoft Graph powers the Microsoft 365 platform](https://aka.ms/microsoftgraphbuild2019).